KanadShee-18/Git-GitHub/README.md

 ```

 - we can see that it has reversed the changes whatever new change we have made woth the previous

+## So, here Git basics and some intermediate things have been done.

+---

+## Collaboration: